cdoyle-pdx/learn-srlinux/docs/get-started/network-instance.md

 ## Configuring Lab Nodes

-Our first task is to define a "default" VRF for our revenue interfaces.
-We can name this VRF anything, but "default" feels intuitive, doesn't it?
+Our first task is to define the "default" VRF for our revenue interfaces.
+This will be "default" in both name and `network-instance` type.

 /// tab | `create 'default' VRF`